-Effective Implementation: Our school leaders will be responsible for determining professional development needs and will work with NHA to develop a customized plan to meet those needs.
-Each year, leadership will undertake a comprehensive assessment of the educational program and operations of the school and develop a SIP that analyzes student achievement, the school environment, the teacher community, the parent community, and the administration.
+leaders will be Effective Implementation: Our school responsible for determining professional development needs and will work with NHA to develop a customized plan to meet those needs.
+Each year, leadership will undertake a comprehensive assessment of the educational program and operations of the school and develop a SIP that analyzes student achievement, the school community, the environment, the teacher parent community, and the administration.
 The SIP will provide a strategic action plan to meet identified needs, and both building-wide and individualized professional development efforts will be included as necessary to meet identified needs.